mrporterphysics/mrporterphysics.github.io/Presentations/Final Project/FinalProject2026.md

 # Why use $\LaTeX$?

-- support for typesetting extremely complex mathematics, tables and technical content for the physical sciences;
+- support for typesetting complex mathematics, tables and technical content for the physical sciences;
 - facilities for footnotes, cross-referencing and management of bibliographies;
 - ease of producing complicated, or tedious, document elements such as indexes, glossaries, table of contents, lists of figures;
 - being highly customizable for bespoke document production due to its intrinsic programmability and extensibility through thousands of free add-on packages.